email discomfort

 Some pastors embrace email, many simply accommodate it, while other avidly despise email.

-Why the chasm in your denomination over email?
+Why the chasm in every denomination over email?

 Either some pastors are wasting good ministry time on email ministry